 Choosing to arrange them in a festive container is the easiest route to flower/Christmas decoration success.

-A fun sleigh shape is good for small short-stemmed cuttings or simply find vases in seasonal colours or with patterns like snowflakes and stars.
+A fun sleigh shape is good for small short-stemmed cuttings or simply find vases in seasonal colors or with patterns like snowflakes and stars.
 Covering the outside of a container with candy canes is extremely effective, and with just a quick tie of a ribbon, so simple to achieve.